xen-troops/zephyr/boards/arm/rz_g3s/doc/index.rst

   .. contents::
      :depth: 5

+.. _Overview:

 Overview
 ********

-This evaluation board kit is ideal for evaluating RZ/G3S.
-The RZ/G3S Evaluation Board Kit consists of a module board (SOM) and a carrier board.
+The Renesas Evaluation Board Kit for RZ/G3S MPU (RZ/G3S-EVKIT) consists of a module board (SOM) and a carrier board.
 The module board complies with the SMARC v2.1 standard.

 .. toctree::